Under Pressure: Studying Life Below the Seafloor

 Little is known about the sub-seafloor environment or the hardy microbes who thrive there, under intense levels of pressure and far from the rays of the sun.
 More will be clear soon, however, as Bigelow Laboratory scientists analyze data from an October cruise to the Mid-Atlantic Ridge.
 Along this underwater mountain range in the Atlantic Ocean, the Earth’s tectonic plates are slowly spreading apart, providing scientists with easier access to the rock in the ocean crust.

 Just reaching the research site, a valley between underwater peaks called "North Pond," was an adventure in itself.
-In Cape Cod, the researchers boarded the Woods Hole Oceanographic Institute research vessel Atlantis and sailed for nine days to North Pond, where they stayed for three weeks.
+In Cape Cod, the researchers boarded the Woods Hole Oceanographic Institution research vessel Atlantis and sailed for nine days to North Pond, where they stayed for three weeks.
 Despite the remote location, the science team was in regular contact with the Girl Scouts of Maine as part of the outreach program Adopt A Microbe.

 For Senior Research Scientist Beth Orcutt, the cruise was a long-awaited journey and a key part of a National Science Foundation-funded study.
 In 2011, she installed several sets of experiments and instruments that sit on the seafloor and reach down into the ocean crust.
 In October, she and three members of her lab group returned to pick up the experiments and sample water flowing through the crust.
 Each member came equipped with a different scientific approach to study the microbial life in this remote, enigmatic environment.